 The Conservative Animal Welfare Foundation was established in 2016.

-We have two Co-Founders – Chris is the present Vice President of a Surrey Conservative party Association and the former Chairman.
-Chris works in international finance and provides strategic oversight to our campaigns.
+Conservative Animal Welfare Foundation is an independent organisation which seeks to help advance farm animal welfare.
+The organisation was co- founded by a Conservative Association vice president and has Conservative MP Patrons.
+It has two Co-Founders – Chris is the present vice president of a Surrey Conservative Party Association and the former Chairman.
+Chris works in international finance and provides strategic oversight to the campaigns.

 Lorraine is a former Vice Chairman of a leading animal welfare charity, was awarded the International Fund For Animal Welfare 2012 Award presented at a reception in the House of Lords, was a shortlist finalist for the Inspiration Awards For Women Award 2013, was awarded the RSPCA Lord Erskine Silver Award 2014 and was awarded a finalist award in the Ceva Animal Welfare Awards 2016.
 Lorraine is the public face of our campaigning providing strategy decisions and is responsible for directing the daily operations of the campaigns.